PetervanLunteren/EcoAssist/README.md

   <img src="https://github.com/PetervanLunteren/EcoAssist/blob/main/imgs/teaser_tinamou.JPG" width=45% height="auto" />
 </p>

-Camera trap images taken from [Missouri camera trap database](https://lila.science/datasets/missouricameratraps).
-Photo of street taken from [pixabay](https://pixabay.com/photos/dog-classics-stray-pup-team-6135495/).
+Camera trap images taken from the [Missouri camera trap database](https://lila.science/datasets/missouricameratraps) and the [WCS Camera Traps dataset](https://lila.science/datasets/wcscameratraps).

 ## Users
 Here is a map of the users which have let me know that they're using EcoAssist.
 Are you also a user and not on this map?
 [Let me know](mailto:petervanlunteren@hotmail.com)!